-Example mentoring programs
+Examples of mentoring programs

 - National Research Mentoring Network (NRNM) – An NIH program of mentoring and networking opportunities for biomedical researchers from diverse backgrounds, including those from underrepresented groups, from the undergraduate level through early career faculty, women, and minorities.

-- Women In Bio Mentoring Programs – Women in Bio offers several opportunities for obtaining mentoring: Mentorship, Advisors, Peers, and Sponsorship (MAPS) discussion groups, university outreach, and virtual programs as well as a 1:1 mentoring program.
+- Women In Bio Mentoring Programs – Women in Bio offers several opportunities for obtaining mentoring: Mentorship, Advisors, Peers, and Sponsorship (MAPS) discussion groups, university outreach, and virtual programs, as well as a 1:1 mentoring program.

-- Springboard Enterprises – A nonprofit that promotes female-run or led companies, helps them get funding and offers mentoring.
+- Springboard Enterprises – A nonprofit that promotes female-run or led companies, helps them get funding, and offers mentoring.

 - Student Biotechnology Mentorship Program – Successful biotechnology professionals are paired with students to explore career opportunities.